shazow/shazow.net/content/posts/permissive-vs-copyleft/index.md

 With copyleft and a custom license, I don't have the protection of retaining my rights if something goes awry.
 If my business model or infrastructure architecture is incompatible with the copyleft nature of the dependency, then my entire business is at risk.

 Now imagine how much worse this could be at scale: Naively, it seems like a great idea "if all dependencies were copyleft and we automated licensing them" then these liabilities would compound exponentially.

 ## Code is not a whole

 There is a common assumption from copyleft-licensed projects that the consumer will use the project as a whole.
 This is incorrect on two fronts:
 1. It's very common for programmers to get stuck on a problem, see how another project solves it, and adopt their solution if the license permits.
 In many cases, this can be as small as a 20 line function that has a clever optimization.
 This is how much progress is made in software, rather than always reinventing the wheel poorly.
 2. When a consumer uses a project wholesale, they're not depending on 100% of the code in the repository.
 For example, I may only be using 20% of the features a project implements, and I may never run the unit tests, or validate the formal verification, or access the modding interfaces, etc. **This is important because it represents the "replacement value" of a project to the consumer**, which we'll discuss next.

-## Copyleft licenses create more duplicated effort
+## Relicense or rewrite?

-The stated goal of copyleft is to create more copyleft source code, but in practice it does the opposite: Copyleft creates more proprietary code.
+The stated goal of copyleft is to create more copyleft source code, but in practice it does the opposite: **Copyleft creates more proprietary code.**

 When a business finds a dependency that they'd like to use, but notice that it's copyleft-licensed, the business has three choices:
 1. Open source and relicense all internal code that would be impacted by integrating this dependency.[^7]